microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 #### Ability to classify the "unknown" intent without additional examples

 Another common challenge that developers face in handling intent classification decisions is determining whether the top scoring intent should be triggered or not.
 Orchestrator provides a solution for this.
-Its scores can be interpreted as probabilities calibrated in such way that the score of 0.5 is defined as the maximum score for an "unknown" intent.
-So, if the top intent's score is 0.5 or lower the query/request should be considered of an "unknown" intent and should probably trigger a follow up question by the bot.
+Its scores can be interpreted as probabilities calibrated in such way that the score of 0.5 is defined as the maximum score for an "unknown" intent selected in a way to balance the precision and recall.
+If the top intent's score is 0.5 or lower the query/request should be considered of an "unknown" intent and should probably trigger a follow up question by the bot.
 On the other hand, if the score of two intents is above 0.5 then both intents (skills) could be triggered.
 If the bot is designed to handle only one intent at a time, then the application rules or other priorities could pick the one that gets triggered in this case.

 The classification of the "unknown" intent is done without the need for any examples that define the "unknown" (often referred to as ["zero-shot learning"][10]) which would be challenging to accomplish.
 It would be hard to accomplish this without the heavily pretrained language model especially that the bot application may be extended in the future with additional skills that were "unknown" so far.

 #### Extend to support Bot Builder Skills

 While the [Dispatcher's][1] focus was to aid in triggering between multiple [LUIS][3] apps and [QnA Maker][4] KBs the Orchestrator expands this functionality into supporting generic [Bot Builder Skills][2] to allow composability of bot skills.
 The skills developed and made available by the community may be easily reused and integrated in a new bot with no language model retraining required.
 Orchestrator provides a toolkit to evaluate this extension identifying ambiguous examples that should be reviewed by the developer.
-Also, an optional fine-tuning CLI will be made available but this step is not required in most cases.
+Also, an optional fine-tuning CLI will be made available in future releases but this step is not required in most cases.

 #### Ease of composability